snap-automation/tiaportal-mcp/src/TiaMcpServer/README.md

 *   **Working with devices:** The `GetStructure`, `GetDeviceInfo`, `GetDeviceItemInfo`, and `GetDevices` tools allow the LLM to get information about the devices in a project.
 *   **Working with PLC software:** The `GetSoftwareInfo` and `CompileSoftware` tools allow the LLM to get information about and compile PLC software.
 *   **Working with blocks:** The `GetBlockInfo`, `GetBlocks`, `GetBlocksWithHierarchy`, `ExportBlock`, `ImportBlock`, and `ExportBlocks` tools allow the LLM to work with blocks.
+    - `ExportBlock` expects `blockPath` to be a fully qualified path like `Group/Subgroup/Name`.
+Passing just a name is ambiguous; the MCP layer will return `InvalidParams` and may suggest likely full paths based on project contents.
 *   **Working with types:** The `GetTypeInfo`, `GetTypes`, `ExportType`, `ImportType`, and `ExportTypes` tools allow the LLM to work with types.
 *   **Exporting blocks as documents (V20+):** The `ExportAsDocuments` and `ExportBlocksAsDocuments` tools export blocks as SIMATIC SD documents (.s7dcl/.s7res).
 Requires TIA Portal V20 or newer.
 *   **Importing blocks from documents (V20+):** The `ImportFromDocuments` and `ImportBlocksFromDocuments` tools import blocks from SIMATIC SD documents into PLC software.
 Requires TIA Portal V20 or newer.